yiisoft/actions/docs/rector.md

 workflows run after commit into another workflows.
 You can change this by usage a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 Pass your token via secrets.
-For example, add
+For example:

 ```yml
 jobs: